gizmodata/tpch-datagen/README.md

   --num-processes INTEGER         The maximum number of processes for the
                                   multi-processing pool to use for data
-                                  generation.  [default: 10; required] --duckdb-threads INTEGER        The number of processes to use for data generation.  [default: 1; required] --per-thread-output / --no-per-thread-output
+                                  generation.  [default: 10; required] --duckdb-threads INTEGER        The number of DuckDB threads to use for data generation (within each job process).
+                                  [default: 1; required]
+  --per-thread-output / --no-per-thread-output
                                   Controls whether to write the output to a single file or multiple files (for each